How a Lego franchise automated candidate qualification with Tallyfy

 I work on the franchise development team, which is the sales side of franchising.
 My job is coordination - managing documents and questions between candidates going through our qualification process to see if they can open a store.

-I have a background in IT and cybersecurity.
-When I was hired, we looked at the existing process and started automating it, putting more power into candidates’ hands so they could get questions answered and access documents on demand.
+I’ve got a background in IT and cybersecurity.
+When I was hired, we looked at the existing process and started automating it.
+We put more power into candidates’ hands so they could get questions answered and access documents on demand.

 We needed some kind of system that would give candidates a really good overview of where they are at in our process - what steps come next and exactly what they need to do.